PM Expresses Sorrow Over Demise Of Former Naval Chief Iftikhar Sirohey - UrduPoint

 PM Expresses Sorrow Over Demise Of Former Naval Chief Iftikhar Sirohey

+Prime Minister Shehbaz Sharif on Thursday expressed deep sorrow and grief over demise of former Chairman Joint Chiefs of Staff Committee and former Naval Chief Admiral (retd) Iftikhar Ahmed Sirohey

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2025) Prime Minister Shehbaz Sharif on Thursday expressed deep sorrow and grief over demise of former Naval Chief Admiral (retd) Iftikhar Ahmed Sirohey.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Mar, 2025) Prime Minister Shehbaz Sharif on Thursday expressed deep sorrow and grief over demise of former Chairman Joint Chiefs of Staff Committee and former Naval Chief Admiral (retd) Iftikhar Ahmed Sirohey.

 In a press statement, the prime minister prayed for the elevation of ranks of the departed soul in Jannah.